 "A very kind, very glamorous woman, a great mother, but obviously she had her own struggles and battles going on and unfortunately she didn’t see a way to continue.
 She took her own life in February of 2000.

 "Left behind in the aftermath of that was me, as a son, my Dad Seamus as a husband, her brothers and sisters and extended family and her network of friends.
 I was 11 years old and something as traumatic and colossal as that, you don’t necessarily get your head around it right there and then."

-So Hennessy is getting set for a busy few months, with his full-time job in Dublin in financial services, hurling at home, training for a marathon at the South Pole and raising close on quarter-of-a-million.
+So Hennessy has enjoyed a busy few months, with his full-time job in Dublin in financial services, hurling at home, training for a marathon at the South Pole and raising close on quarter-of-a-million.

-"These things are important to me; work is important, GAA is important to me, this is very important, the training - I might have to run at obscure times when you mightn’t expect to, but that’s just the way it is!" he smiled.
+"These things are important to me; work is important, GAA is important to me, this is very important, the training - I might have to run at obscure times when you mightn’t expect to, but that’s just the way it is!" he said with a smile.